oberstet/SRDP/eds/README.md

  2. *dictionary* of scalars
  3. *vector* of *dictionary* of scalars

-Note that other composite types like *dictionary* of *vectors* are invalid.
+Note that other composite types like *dictionary* of *vectors* are not supported.

 #### Vectors